Vicky2505/Shoe_Store_App/README.md

-# 👟 Shoe Shopping App
+# 👟 Sneakers App

-A **Flutter-powered** shoe shopping app with a sleek and modern UI.
-Browse, select, and purchase your favorite shoes with an interactive shopping experience.
+A **Flutter-powered** sneakers shopping app with a sleek and modern UI.
+Browse, select, and purchase your favorite sneakers with an interactive shopping experience.

 ## 🚀 Features:
 - 🏆 **New Collection & Categories**